aiden-perkins/328-algorithms/README.md

 * Python's max function can be weirdly slow.
 * In c++, using vector<>.size() also seems to be slow.
 * Parsing text files is a nightmare in c++.
+* The deepcopy function in the copy library in python is expensive.

 ### Running the Algorithms (python)